University campus in Kansas

 Key Programs & Amounts

 Kansas also offers state-specific aid through the (Kansas Comprehensive Grant), administered by the (Kansas Board of Regents).
 This need-based grant program is designed for students attending Kansas independent institutions and can provide substantial support beyond federal aid.
 Additionally, many Kansas universities offer institutional scholarships and merit-based awards specifically for computer science majors.
-Students should contact financial aid offices at target institutions—such as the University of Kansas, Wichita State University, and Kansas State University—to learn about program-specific scholarships and assistantship opportunities.
+Students should contact financial aid offices at target institutions, such as the University of Kansas, Wichita State University, and Kansas State University, to learn about program-specific scholarships and assistantship opportunities.
 Many computer science programs also offer graduate assistantships that provide tuition waivers and stipends, making advanced degrees more affordable.
 The (College Scorecard) allows prospective students to compare net price and aid packages across Kansas institutions to make informed enrollment decisions.

-Calculate Your Computer Science Degree ROI in Kansas
+Computer Science Degree ROI Calculator, Kansas

 Use our interactive ROI calculator to estimate your return on investment for a computer science degree in Kansas.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.